What is A Laparoscopic Liver Biopsy?

-Not every liver tumor needs a laparoscopic liver biopsy to confirm diagnosis.
-However, in many circumstances, a diagnosis to confirm tumor type/subtype and to guide further treatment is unable to be made without a tissue sampling.
-Percutaneous CT-guided or ultrasound-guided liver biopsy by an interventional radiologist is the most common way of obtaining liver biopsy.
+Not every liver tumor needs a laparoscopic liver biopsy to confirm the diagnosis.
+However, in many circumstances, a diagnosis to confirm tumor type/subtype and guide further treatment cannot be made without tissue sampling.
+Percutaneous CT-guided or ultrasound-guided liver biopsy by an interventional radiologist is the most common way of obtaining a liver biopsy.
 When the liver tumor is located on the left side of the liver, an endoscopic liver biopsy can also be done as an alternative method.

-Laparoscopic biopsy is needed in a small percentage of patients in whom percutaneous or endoscopic liver biopsy fails to obtain adequate tissue sample.
-Dr. Iswanto Sucandy performs laparoscopic liver biopsy via a single incision in the umbilicus, as an outpatient procedure.
+A laparoscopic biopsy is needed in a small percentage of patients whose percutaneous or endoscopic liver biopsy fails to obtain an adequate tissue sample.
+Dr. Iswanto Sucandy performs liver biopsy laparoscopic via a single incision in the umbilicus as an outpatient procedure.

-Laparoscopic biopsy is also frequently performed to diagnose liver parenchymal abnormalities such as significant fatty liver condition, liver cirrhosis, and when a liver mass is found incidentally during an abdominal operation for other reasons.
-A larger piece of liver specimen can also be sent for tumor genetic and molecular analyses.
+A laparoscopic liver biopsy procedure is also frequently performed to diagnose liver parenchymal abnormalities such as significant fatty liver condition, liver cirrhosis, and when a liver mass is found incidentally during an abdominal operation for other reasons.
+A larger piece of the liver specimen can also be sent for tumor genetic and molecular analyses.